bernard0047/Profile-Exposer/README.md

 **Note:** If we missed any dependency, kindly pip install the library which was not found.

 ### Setting Up
+First navigate to `/Bicameral-Minds`, the repository you cloned.
 After installing the dependencies, navigate to directory `Code/NER Models/` go to each folder and select `Extract Here` for all 4 zip files.
 Setup complete.